rubymonsters/ruby-for-beginners/source/13-strings.md

 string, and so is this paragraph, and the full text in its entirety.

-In Ruby there are a couple, flexible ways to create strings, but the most simple, and most used way is to simply enclose some characters in quotes:
+In Ruby there are a couple, flexible ways to create strings, but the most simple, and most common way is to simply enclose some characters in quotes:

 ```ruby
 "This is one string!"